MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 Set breakpoints on the external code that isn't part of your original project.
 You can step into the base application code by using the **Go to Definition** feature, and set breakpoints on the referenced code, which is generally a `.dal` file.
 To set a breakpoint on the external code or base application code, you do as follows:

 - Use **Go to Definition** which opens the "external file" and then a breakpoint can be set.
-- by using the debugger, step into the code, and then set a breakpoint.
+- By using the debugger, you can step into the code, and then set a breakpoint.

 In the following video illustration, the `Customer.dal` is an external file.
 A breakpoint is set in the `Customer.dal` file, which is referenced from your AL project to stop execution at the marked point.